Four days in St. Raphael

 [As an aside to readers our B&B owners had tons of brochures of places to see in and around St. Raphael and you could spend days doing and seeing everything.]

-We stopped along the marina on the way back at Le Dock, sharing an antipasto and a wine, then our usual routine of cleaning up, walking to Francesco’s, having a leisurely dinner, walking back and having a wine and smoke in the garden.
-(Think that was the night I had penne arrabiata at Francesco’s and the owner teased me all evening about being on fire.)
+We stopped along the marina on the way back at Le Dock, sharing an antipasto and a wine, then our usual routine of cleaning up, walking to Francesco’s, having a leisurely dinner, walking back to the hotel and having a last glass of wine in the garden.

-We decided to go to Grasse today and drove along the corniche/coastal highway to Cannes.
+We decided to go to Grasse on our second full day in St. Raphael and drove along the corniche/coastal highway to Cannes.
 It was spectacularly beautiful but crazy busy with cars and bikes.
-We planned to come back the same way but didn’t and now I wish we had ‘cause we didn’t get any pictures along the corniche.
+I was too nervous driving to stop for photos which I now regret.

-It was fairly tricky getting into Grasse and finding parking (where once again I almost banged up the bumper) but we enjoyed the Fragonard museums and walking around the town.
+It was fairly tricky getting into Grasse and finding parking but I did locate a garage (where once again I almost banged up the bumper).
+While Grasse is not as pretty as St. Raphael, we enjoyed walking around the town, especially the area closed to traffic with its cafes and shops.

 Instead of coming back along the corniche or through the esterel [as recommended by our B&B owner], I got a wild hair to drive west through a mountainous area then south into the main wine making area near the coast.

-We stopped in a pretty little village of Les Arcs and after dealing with a rude woman in the tourist office found an enoteca our hotel owner recommended and had a great tasting with meats, cheeses, etc.
+Les Arcs is a small pretty town in the heart of the rosé wine country and after dealing with a rude woman in the tourist office and walking around the ‘place’, we found an enoteca our hotel owner recommended and had a great tasting of wonderful rosé wines along with meats and cheeses.

-On the way out of town we finally found a gas station and filled up, then drove straight south to the coast just west of Frejus, stopping a couple of times for pictures.
+I drove us straight south to the coast just west of Frejus, stopping a couple of times for pictures.

-We had a half hour to kill when we got back to the marina so went up to a park above the marina and I sat and Sue took pictures.
+We had a half hour to kill when we got back to the marina so went up to a park above the marina and I relaxed and my sister took pictures.

 It took about an hour to get to the island and the views across the Mediterranean to the esterel and Cannes were absolutely spectacular.